InfinSys/xplatform-cpp/README.md

     <p>
         Once you have the repository locally available, you can begin modifying the template as you please and configure/build the project.
 This template is designed to achieve both of these straight out of the box, so you need not modify anything to verify everything is functioning accordingly.
-Simply <code>cd</code> to the repositories directory and run the following
+Simply <code>cd</code> to the repositories root directory and run the following
         command:
     </p>
     <h3>🔧 Configure the project with CMake:</h3>